 Many of the juicer type terms that have been coined over the years are interchangeable with each other.
 This has happened as manufacturers have tried to distinguish their products with newer terminology and it can get a bit confusing.
 The area where this is most prevalent is in the way that the various types of masticating juicers are named and described.
 If we accept that the original and most common term for the group is to call them Masticating Juicers, then all the different types of masticating juicer can be better explained.

 Masticating Juicers fall into two main categories with a separate sub category for the Champion Juicer.
-The Champion Juicer is a special case, being a 'fast masticator' which is great for hard fruits and veg and has an ardent fan base for its power and durability.
-It uses a floating cutter to process ingredients at 1400 rpm, so unlike other masticating juicers it can't really be called a 'slow juicer'.
+The Champion Juicer is a special case, being a ‘fast masticator’ which is great for hard fruits and veg and has a loyal following because of its power and durability.
+It uses a floating cutter to process ingredients at 1400 rpm, so unlike other masticating juicers it can’t really be called a ‘slow juicer’.

 The two main categories of Masticating Juicer are Single Auger Juicers and Twin Gear Juicers (see above).
 These two sub categories are also both low speed juicers or Slow Juicers.
 They also juice using a Cold Press Action so they are also all technically Cold Press Juicers.
 For most purposes you could say that Masticating Juicer = Cold Press Juicer = Slow Juicer, but the latter two terms have been coined recently to refer primarily to Vertical Single Auger Juicers.
 Horizontal Auger and Twin Gear Juicers are also slow, and also have a cold pressing action, but if you’re researching the terms ‘Slow Juicer’ and ‘Cold Press Juicer’, you’ll probably be looking for a vertical one.
 We distinguish the types in separate vertical and horizontal sub categories in our Masticating Juicer sub categories.